-- (a) Additional range assignments may be scheduled to assist the member in demonstrating consistent firearm proficiency. - (b) Members shall be given credit for a range training or qualification when obtaining a qualifying score or meeting standards after remedial training. - (c) No range credit will be given for the following: - 1.
-Unauthorized range make-up - 2.
+- (a) Additional range assignments may be scheduled to assist the member in demonstrating consistent firearm proficiency. - (b) Members shall be given credit for a range training or qualification on a pass or fail basis, meeting standards after remedial training. - (c) No range credit will be given for the following: - Unauthorized range make-up - 2.
 Failure to meet minimum standards or qualify after remedial training